 Mrs. Vanessa Blackmon

-Vanessa Blackmon (formerly Cogswell) is an Academic Coordinator in the Office of Student Services primarily working with the probation and readmission student population.
-She joined Rosen College in July 2011 and her responsibilities include planning, developing and implementing assessment tools to increase retention rates.
+Vanessa Blackmon (formerly Cogswell) is an Assistant Director in the Office of Student Services primarily working with the probation and readmission student population.
+She joined UCF Rosen College of Hospitality Management in July 2011 and her responsibilities include planning, developing and implementing assessment tools to increase retention rates.
 She has created programming such as the Peer Outreach Mentoring Program (POMP), the Early Engagement of Transfer Students at UCF and the Leadership & Student Engagement Initiative.

-Mrs. Blackmon received the 2014 NACADA Region 4 Excellence in Advising – New Advisor Award, the Rosen College Staff 2013 Member of the Year Award, and the Judy Boyte Innovative Academic Advising Award in 2012.
+Blackmon is also the recipient of the 2017 Gabor A&P Excellence Award, the 2016 UCF Excellence in Professional Academic Advising Award, the 2016 Bethune-Cookman University 40 Under 40 Award, the 2016 FLACADA Excellence in Advising, the 2014 NACADA Region 4 Excellence in Advising – New Advisor Award and the 2013 Rosen College Staff Member of the Year Award.
 She graduated from the revered UCF Leadership Enhancement Program in 2015 and serves on various committees as a representative for the Rosen College.

-Prior to joining Rosen College, Mrs. Blackmon was a Head Coach at Bethune-Cookman University (BCU) from 2004-2011 where she directed their Division I Volleyball Program, leading the team to the Conference Tournament for seven seasons and the Conference Championship Semi-Finals on three occasions, making school history.
+Prior to joining Rosen College, Mrs. Blackmon was a Head Coach at Bethune-Cookman University (BCU) from 2004-2011 where she directed their Division I Volleyball Program, leading the team to the conference tournament for seven seasons and the conference championship cemi-finals on three occasions, making school history.
 She graduated 18 student-athletes; 17 of those 18 graduated with a cumulative GPA above a 3.0 while six graduated with a 3.5+ cumulative GPA during her tenure.
-The Volleyball Program had a perfect Academic Progress Rate (APR) of 1000 in 2007-2009 while earning the highest multi-year rate for any of the 17 sports programs sponsored at BCU with a score of 985.
+The volleyball program had a perfect Academic Progress Rate (APR) of 1000 in 2007-2009 while earning the highest multi-year rate for any of the 17 sports programs sponsored at BCU with a score of 985.